-You can follow Jack's blog through the home page of the MHSAA Website, or go directly to the current archives page by clicking here.
+You can follow Jack's blog through the home page of the MHSAA Website, or go directly to the blog's archive page by clicking here.

 SUBMITTING INFORMATION FOR THE MHSAA RECORD BOOK - When submitting information for the MHSAA Record Book, please remember that some form of documentation is required, and the best forms of documentation are the scoresheet from a game, the season-ending statistics sheet for a season record, and the season-ending stats sheets for each season a young person plays for career marks.
 News accounts of a record being set are good backs-ups, but especially for career and season marks, the paper trail is necessary.